Socrad/yesgramExtension2/README.md

 Some may be upset that computers solve puzzles much faster than humans, but think again.
 No one is offended just because a puppy runs faster than a human.

 No more wrapping your hair and not being in pain.
 Yield to your computer Your computer is born to calculate.
 Like watching and healing a puppy running fast on the grass and having fun, watch the computer finish the calculations in an instant.

-In addition, your computer is loyal to you.
-The computer does the hard-won calculations you do in a flash, without blocking, but there's no interest in the glory of victory.
-The computer will yield victory to you.
-All you have to do is paint a tile that your computer hasn't blocked, and the glory of victory will be yours.

 In all of this process, all you need to gain calmness, joy, and a healing heart is the sensitivity to make your computer look like your pet.